djourd1/trainR2022/content/en/tidyverse/Chapter1/01RowsandColumns.md

 ```
 {{< /spoiler >}}

 Note that the order of the commands can be important.
-In our example, we selected the row where continent was "Africa" and then selected two variables country and pop.
+In our example, we selected the row where continent was "Africa" and then selected two variables `country` and `pop`.
 Imagine what would happen if you interchange the two commands:

 ```r